bnewm0609/arxivDIGESTables/README.md

 ```

 ## How do I run the evaluation metric?
-To run `DecontextAlign` on generated tables:
+To run `DecontextEval` on generated tables:

 First, install the requirements `pip install -r requirements.txt`.
 If necessary, add your together.ai API key to your environment. (e.g. `os.environ["TOGETHER_API_KEY"] = ...`)